MicrosoftDocs/security/security-docs/zero-trust/adopt/rapidly-modernize-security-posture.md

 For more information, see [Shared responsibility in the cloud](/azure/security/fundamentals/shared-responsibility) in the Azure Security Fundamentals library.

-Shared responsibility is a planning model frequently used by security teams to help transform the mindset and strategy from “in control of everything” to “sharing responsibility with the cloud provider.”
+Shared responsibility is a planning model frequently used by security teams to help transform the mindset and strategy from "in control of everything" to "sharing responsibility with the cloud provider."
 This model emphasizes the strategy of moving apps and resources to trusted cloud providers to reduce the security work that remains for your organization.

 This can become part of your long-term strategy, starting with the acquisition of new cloud-based apps as a motivation to retire legacy apps and servers that your organization personally maintains.